Home

 our Commodity ETF calculators for

-the stock symbols GLD, IAU, and SLV.
+the stock symbols GLD, IAU, SLV,

 Commodity ETF's that hold the physical commodity

 Those ETF's which hold the physical commodity (e.g. gold bullion) are grantor trusts just like your revocable living trust.
 Anything that happens inside the trust must be reported on your individual income tax return just as if it occurred in your individual name.
 For instance, every time the commodity ETF sells part of its holdings to pay operating expenses of the fund, you have to report your pro-rata share of the investment expenses and capital gain or loss on your personal income tax return based on your own cost basis.
-An explanation of the proper tax accounting for the popular GLD ETF can be found at SPDRŽ Gold Shares 2008 tax info.
+An explanation of the proper tax accounting for the popular GLD ETF can be found at SPDR® Gold Shares 2008 tax info.

 SPDR® Gold Shares (GLD) Calculator